RatoST/CodeVibe/README.md

 #About

 This is app created as a part of an assignment for job application.
-It is form with save in backend in db.txt form inside src/tools folder.
+It is form with data save in db.txt form inside src/tools folder.

 #Install the project